Claudio Burtin: Motorsports

-Claudio Burtin is the team owner and driver of Burtin Racing, with deep roots in motorsports that started at a young age.
+Burtin is the team owner and driver of Burtin Racing, with deep roots in motorsports that started at a young age.
 Founded by Burtin, Burtin Racing is based in Adairsville, Georgia, and is primarily focused on road racing in North America.
 Burtin has competed in numerous road races, including driving a Porsche 997 GT3 in North American endurance racing events and the Trans Am Championship Series.

-As both team principal and racing driver, Claudio Burtin has been involved in sports car competition since 1982.
+As both team principal and racing driver, Burtin has been involved in sports car competition since 1982.
 In 1998, he became the SCCA South East GT Champion.
 Burtin has also driven for the Woodhouse Racing Viper team in the SCCA Pro Racing World Challenge GT.
 His most recent win was in the 2020 Hoosier SCCA Super Tour GT1 Class at Sebring, FL, where he drove one of his Burtin Racing Camaros.

 Burtin made his debut in the Trans-Am Series at the Grand Prix of Long Beach.
 Driving a Ford Mustang entered by Mirage Motorsports, he experienced gearbox problems and did not finish the race.
 He competed in two more races that season.
 In 1994, Burtin participated only in the Trans-Am race supporting the Grand Prix of Miami.
 Throughout the decade, Burtin continued to make sporadic appearances in the Trans-Am Series.
 In 2000, he achieved a career-best fourth place on the streets of Long Beach, a feat he repeated the following year.
 For the 2002 Trans-Am season, Burtin switched from a Ford Mustang to a Panoz Esperante, before returning to the Ford Mustang the following season.